nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 We knew from all that disk swapping that the world map, and the saved game state, was stored on the Britannia disk.
 The Britannia disk isn't bootable, so it doesn't have to have any particular structure, not even a boot sector.
+But this particular disc did have some files on it which you could see from DOS.
+None of them were big enough to be the world map though.
 You can't look at the contents of this disk from DOS, but you can look at it with a sector editor.